Welcome to my professional Web page |

 reasons stated above, I have also expanded my research focus to include any

-non-Archimedean field extension of the real numbers that is real closed and
+non-Archimedean field extension of the real numbers that is real

-Archimedean; such a field is denoted by F.
+is Archimedean; such a field is denoted by F.

 For example, we studied the properties of weakly locally uniformly